 - To notify prospective customers about an upcoming event such as a trade show or new pricing for a product line using email.

 - To follow up with next action notes about a meeting that was just completed.
 Thus not forgetting key elements of who, what, when, where, why and how.
+Quickly access the account or specific contact's timeline to jump start intelligent conversations.

 - To quickly view your top opportunities and the amount of time passed since positive progress; so the opportunity and contact relationships opportunity does not become cold!